Think differently. Learn differently. Teach differently.

 An individualized, research-based, collaborative approach to education.

-My passion lies in supporting all students—especially those with diverse learning needs—through evidence-based instruction and a nurturing, student-centered approach.
-I’m deeply committed to creating inclusive, engaging learning environments where every child feels valued and empowered to thrive.
+As a Reading Interventionist and Special Education teacher, Sarah’s passion lies in supporting all students - especially those with diverse learning needs - through evidence-based instruction and a nurturing, student-centered approach.
+She is deeply committed to creating inclusive, engaging learning environments where every child fells valued and empowered to thrive.

-I believe every child is unique, with their own strengths and needs.
-My approach is to meet you and your child exactly where you are, and together, we will build a strong foundation for reading and literacy success.
-I am dedicated to working closely with families, focusing on the whole child while setting and achieving meaningful goals.
-I am committed to supporting your family every step of the way.
-My vision is to empower children and families on their reading journey, fostering confidence and a lifelong love of learning.
+With a strong background in evidence-based research and individualized care, Lori’s approach is to meet you and your child exactly where you are.
+She is dedicated to working closely with families, focusing on the whole child while setting and achieving meaningful goals.
+Her vision is to empower children and families on their reading journey, fostering confidence and a lifelong love of learning.

 Learn More About The Umbrella Classroom